Financially reviewed by Patrick Flood, CFA.

 A subsequent study from Cooley et al in 1998 now known as the Trinity Study backed up Bengen’s findings, though for some reason they used corporate bonds instead of treasury bonds, which strikes me as odd.

 “4% rule” is perhaps a misnomer.
 Bengen never intended for his finding to be dubbed a “rule.”
-He was simply interested in seeing empirically what a safe withdrawal rate was historically.
+He was simply interested in seeing empirically what a safe withdrawal rate was historically for a 30-year retirement.
 Period.
 The circulation of his findings was so widespread that it is now called “the 4% rule.”

 Some may also assume that means you have to use 4% in your math.
 This isn’t true.
 It is more of a general suggestion that provides a framework for financial planning for what was historically the worst-case scenario.
 There may indeed be a “worst case” in the future worse than the one Bengen observed that affects your retirement.

-All things being equal, decreasing that number is a safer assumption, and using a larger number is a more aggressive assumption.
+All things being equal, decreasing the withdrawal rate is a safer assumption, and increasing the rate is a more aggressive assumption.
 But all crystal balls are cloudy.
 Bengen purposefully spanned all economic conditions over 51 years, during which some simulated portfolios had higher safe withdrawal rates.
 The point is 4% was the maximum for any of them.
 In other words, it was the worst case scenario, which may very well occur in the future.

 At retirement, you are likely no longer making contributions and are instead withdrawing money each year.
 So inflation hurts, and returns matter.
-Since withdrawals don’t get replenished by new contributions, the sequence of your returns also matters.
+Since withdrawals don’t get replenished by new contributions (your human capital is now exhausted), the sequence of your returns also matters.
 Withdrawals hurt the future portfolio value more in bear markets and less during bull markets, as you are withdrawing proportionally more during the former and proportionally less during the latter.
-The combination of withdrawing and poor portfolio performance may deplete it so much that you later exhaust the retirement savings that are left.
+The combination of withdrawing and poor portfolio performance may deplete the portfolio so much that you later exhaust the retirement savings that are left.

 Markets are largely unpredictable.
 The expected annualized return of your investment portfolio is not going to happen every single year.
 The long-term averaging out or “self correcting” of the stock market doesn’t help over a short period like 5 to 10 years, during which sequence of return risk may ruin the rest of your retirement.
 In short, if you get a “bad sequence” of returns at the beginning of your retirement, you may run out of money later, and your planned safe withdrawal rate is no longer safe.